jillsanderson/DEWPAT/image-complexity-master/README.md

 ### figure 3
-sRGB images of anole dewlap cross sections are in folder fig3. use the following code to view various visual output plots from DEWPAT python vis.py fig3 --all
+sRGB images of anole dewlap cross sections are loose in folder and in folder fig3. use the following code to view various visual output plots from DEWPAT python vis.py porcatus.png --all python vis.py gemmosus.png --all

+To output .csv file with pixel frequencies in each colour bin run: python vis.py fig3 --write_1d_histo_vals --output_file fig3.csv